 Black or Dark foliaged and flowering plants seem to attract some understandable curiosity and experimentation.
 When you think of it black does not seem to be a natural colour for a plant and it’s not for there are very few that I would consider really black but we, rightly I feel, take poetic license.

 In fashion we have the veritable institution of the little Black Dress.
 I know nothing of ladies fashion wear and that wont change I fear but you can read more here. http://www.fashion-schools.org/littleblackdressarticle.htm .
 In rock music we had ACDC’s Back in Black, Ozzy Ozbournes infamous group Black Sabbath, the whole Goth cult thing, it goes on and on Black is stuck in our genetic makeup no matter what the art or creative activity one looks at.
 Don’t be surprised when this love of black transfers to plants as our American cousin Gen Y’s might say duhhhh.
 Anyone claiming to lead this trend would be as well lay claim our pre programmed fascination with the colour black itself.
 It’s going to happen that now and then as the worlds appreciation of plants grows so too does the sub genre of the plant world “black plants”.
 Us humans have a preoccupation with the colour black and there are chartreuse, pink, red, blue etc but two colours in our psyche stand out.
 Black and Red and guess what there is the Red Rose Tatoo, Simply Red, Lady in Red, Red Red Wine and so on and so on.
 There are colours that inspire us and black is top of the heap for many and combine that with its suitability mixing with other colours I rest my case.
 I have no more to say about the subject of black plants as a general trend as for me the trend is a simple as the above explanation.
-I can be wrong on this but I hold this opinion as my understanding on the general root cause.
+I can be wrong on this but I hold this opinion a

 Horticultural involvement and curiosity about black plants for me developed in 1998 when I made my first black plant discovery on the nursery.
 This discovery came in the form of what is now known as Ceanothus Tuxedo.
 Let me tell you first I was genuinely shocked, out of a batch of about 6,000 young plants of Ceanothus Autumnal Blue here was this one plant that definitely was not green.
 However there is more to the story which adds to my curiosity and made me shake my head in wonderment.
 That year for the first time ever we lost over 60% of the plants in that batch of Autumnal Blue this plant arose in the middle of the worst affected area of the bed.
 I am lost as to how we managed to kill them as we rarely had difficulty rooting Ceanothus and at the time it was a very large production item for us.
 In any event there it was a survivor out of what was a bit of a fiasco for our production of Ceanothus Autumnal blue for that year of 1998 and my first discovery of a very dark foliage plant.